LutzBoeckelmann/YADA/README.md

 ### How it works

-Internally *YADA* uses the great [*Mono.Cecil*](https://www.mono-project.com/docs/tools+libraries/libraries/Mono.Cecil/) library to analyse the given assemblies.
-Each type found within the assemblies will be analysed by the *TypeAnalyse*.
+Internally *YADA* uses the great [*Mono.Cecil*](https://www.mono-project.com/docs/tools+libraries/libraries/Mono.Cecil/) library to analyze the given assemblies.
+Each type found within the assemblies will be analyzed by the *TypeAnalyse*.

 Dependencies will be searched at the following ways: